hajarhomayouni/DataQualityTestTool/README.md

 *AF_new*: Set of faults detected in the current run <br/>
 *NR*: Number of runs <br/>

-The script measures the follwoing values for 10 runs of tool for the input CSV data and stores the results in scores.csv <br/>
+The script measures the follwoing values for 10 runs of tool for the input CSV data and stores (overwrites) the results in scores.csv <br/>
 *True Positive Rate (TPR)*: |AF|/|A|</br>
 *True Positive Growth Rate (TPGR)*: ((lastTPR/firstTPR)^(1/NR))-1</br>
 *Previously Detected faulty records (PD)*: |E^A|/|E|</br>